reachme1212/kickstarter-analysis/README.md

 **Analysis based on goals under 10k and over 10k for all theater and play fund raising events:**

-1.Total number of all events for the category goals under $10000 is 2608, 900 are plays, plays contributes to 34.5% to all events under the goal 10000 USD, plays contibute 58% to overall theater events under 10000 USD , When goals are below $10000 the successful outcome are 622, that is 69.1 % (622/900) of all plays under 10k goal has succeeded.
+1.Total number of all events for the category plays and goals under $10000 is 1072, 900 of them are plays, plays contributes to 84% to overall theater events under the goal 10000 USD, plays contibute 85.8% to overall successful theater events under 10000 USD , When goals are below $10000 the successful outcome are 622, that is 69.1 % (622/900) of all plays under 10k goal has succeeded.
+These are promising numbers that shows plays under $10000 goal amount succeed better than others

 2.Total number of events for category plays with goals equal to $10000 are 158, successful plays are 72, 45.5% success rate, 11769 people contributed for these events.

-3.For all events with goals equal to and above 10000 USD the success rate is lower compare to goals under 10000 USD.
+3.For all play events with goals equal to and above 10000 USD the success rate is lower compare to goals under 10000 USD.
+51.8% of all plays with goals over the range of $10000 failed.

 ![table](Kickstarter_images/playsbelow10ktable.PNG)